 When you are missing multiple teeth it negatively affects your overall oral health and bone graft can help solve this.
 This fact makes it essential for you to find a tooth replacement option as soon as possible, as a healthy mouth is one that includes a full set of teeth.

-One of the more popular replacement options that dental patients are choosing nowadays are that of dental implants.
-Implants are a permanent replacement option that not only look very natural, but they also act just like a natural tooth does, however, the use of a bone graft is likely necessary when dental implants are chosen.
+One of the more popular replacement options that dental patients are choosing nowadays is that of dental implants.
+Implants are a permanent replacement option that not only looks very natural, but they also act just like a natural tooth does, however, the use of a bone graft is likely necessary when dental implants are chosen.

 As soon as you lose an adult tooth, the jawbone in that area begins to deteriorate as it is no longer being stimulated.
 The fact that implants are surgically inserted into the jawbone allows the jawbone to once again be stimulated, increasing overall good oral health.
 While other tooth replacement options are available, like bridges and dentures, they do not provide the benefit of jawbone stimulation.
 However, jawbone stimulation also heavily relies on the use of a bone graft in conjunction with dental implants.

 Bone grafts are available for patients who do not have a sufficient amount of jaw bone for the implant to properly take hold.
 Bone grafting requires dental patients to undergo a minor surgical procedure in order to add more bone to their jaw.
 This bone is made using special grafting materials, which can come from the patient themselves, from a donor or created in a laboratory.
 Once the grafting materials are inserted, the body will begin to create new bone cells that lead to a sufficient amount of jawbone for the implants to be placed.